 Our vision is that citizens of Wisconsin will someday value all wetlands as natural treasures, and we hope that increased public understanding and recognition of the value of wetlands will ultimately mean greater protection of Wetland Gems® and other state wetlands in the long-term.

 WWA thanks the many talented photographers who donated their work to the Wetland Gems® project.
 A full list of photographers whose images are featured in the portfolio of Gems materials follows:

 Gerald H. Emmerich, Jr.

 John & Karen Hollingsworth

 Allen Blake Sheldon

 Many individuals contributed to this project, including site property owners, members of the Wisconsin Department of Natural Resources Wetland Team, and many other partners and natural resource experts.
 Special thanks to Eric Epstein, Randy Hoffman, Mary Linton, Tod Highsmith and Carolyn Sandberg for exceptionally generous contributions of time and expertise.
-Laura England, WWA Outreach Programs Director, led the Wetland Gems project with assistance from Katie Beilfuss, WWA Programs Manager, and Becky Abel, WWA Executive Director.
+Laura England, former WWA Outreach Programs Director, led the Wetland Gems® project with assistance from Katie Beilfuss, then WWA Programs Manager, and Becky Abel, former WWA Executive Director.

 The McKnight Foundation, which seeks to improve the quality of life for present and future generations through grantmaking, coalition-building and encouragement of strategic policy reform, funded the portion of this project focusing on Mississippi River Basin regions.